rubyonjets/jets/docs/_docs/workers.md

 title: Workers
 ---

 A Jets worker handles background jobs.
-It is performed outside of the web request/response cycle.
+They run outside of the web request/response cycle.
 Here's an example:

 ```ruby
 class HardJob < ApplicationJob